CumulusNetworks/docs/content/cumulus-netq-51/Installation-Management/Install-NetQ/Before-You-Install.md

 ## Verified Limits

-The following values have been explicitly tested and validated, but they might not reflect the maximum theoretical system limits for NetQ
+The following values have been explicitly tested and validated, but they might not reflect the maximum theoretical system limits for NetQ.

 | Deployment Type | Verified Features | Verified Scale Limit | Data Rate | Hardware Requirements |
 |-----------------|-------------------|-------|-----------|-----------------------|